 If a doc is only relevant to one chat, attach it to that chat directly instead.

-Step 7: Disable or scope connected sources
+Step 9: Disable or narrow connected sources

 Project settings → Connected sources.
 If a connected GitHub repo is huge, Claude can pull unrelated files into context when it searches.
 Either disconnect the source for this Project or narrow it to specific paths if the connector supports it.